Skip to main content

 Expected Failures

-Random data will sometimes fail random tests.
+Random data will sometimes produce borderline results.
 This is not a bug — it's mathematics.

-• This is why we apply Bonferroni correction (divide α by number of tests)
+• This is why we apply Bonferroni correction (adjust significance for multiple tests)

-The dashboard shows occasional failures as expected behavior, not system problems.
-Only persistent, repeated failures indicate potential bias.
+The dashboard shows occasional WATCH status as expected behavior, not system problems.
+Only persistent INVESTIGATE status indicates potential bias.

 Test Descriptions